Richardbrown85/creative-wave-design/README.md

 Full desktop view has an enquiry button that links to the enquiry form page.
 All pages have a footer with social media links for Instagram and Facebook and copyright information.

 Every page is styled in the same colour scheme so it creates a consistent look.
-Every page in desktop view has a full screen background image of the logo for creative wave design repeated in a symmetric pattern with the opaciy set a 60% this was created in Abode illustrator.
+Every page in desktop view has a full screen background image of the logo for creative wave design repeated in a symmetric pattern with the opacity set a 60% this was created in Abode illustrator.
 This is also fixed so the website content scrolls over it.
 On smaller screens this is set to none with a media query to have a background colour instead
 #F9F9F9.

 ### Home